HMuraja/p5-book-review/README.md

     - [x]  **Acceptance Criteria 2:** User can edit the title, caption, content and image.

 - **How the Criteria was tested**:
-    - In */reviews/* url all follow instances are listed.
+    - In */reviews/* URL all follow instances are listed.
     - Create and delete functionalities are available only to the users logged in.
-    - User can edit title, caption, content and image if they are logged in and the owner of the review in */reviews/[review id]/* url.
+    - User can edit title, caption, content and image if they are logged in and the owner of the review in */reviews/[review id]/* URL.
     - Editing form or delete button is not available for users not logged in not owner for the review.

 </details>